John Gruber and His Famous Almanack

-John Gruber’s name still appears prominently on the cover of his best-known publication, The Hagerstown Town and Country Almanack that first made its appearance in the Hagerstown, Maryland area in 1797.
+ohn Gruber’s name still appears prominently on the cover of his best-known publication, The Hagerstown Town and Country Almanack that first made its appearance in the Hagerstown, Maryland area in 1797.
 It is the second oldest almanac in the United States and in fact, the oldest almanac that is still published today by heirs of its founder.
-The first almanac of record was established by Robert Bailey Thomas in 1792 and was first printed in Boston.
-Today, The Old Farmer’s Almanac (the name was changed in 1942) is today is published by Rob Sagendorph in Dublin, New Hampshire.
+The first almanac of record was established by Robert Bailey Thomas in 1792 and was first printed in Boston as The Farmer's Almanac.
+Today, The Old Farmer’s Almanac ('Old' was added to the the name in 1847) is currently published by Rob Sagendorph in Dublin, New Hampshire.

 Gruber’s Hagerstown Town and Country Almanack has been a mainstay tradition in the Mid-Atlantic Region for well over two centuries, providing farmers with seasonal weather forecasts as well as critically important astronomical information considered to be vital to agricultural success in the region.

-Gruber holds three distinct places in history: not only is his almanac the second oldest almanac in the country (actually, it is the ONLY almanac that is still published and sold by descendants of its founder), the company he founded in 1797 is the 39th oldest company in the U.S, and his songster, 'National Songster of 1814', published in Hagerstown, Maryland, was first to publish the song that would eventually become our National Anthem!
+Gruber holds three distinct places in history: not only is his almanac the second oldest almanac in the country (actually, it is the ONLY almanac that is still published and sold by descendants of its founder), the company he founded in 1797 is the 46th oldest company in the U.S, and his songster, 'National Songster of 1814', published in Hagerstown, Maryland, was the first songster to publish the poem, 'The Defence of Fort M' Henry' as a song that would eventually become our National Anthem!
+For the full story, click here.

 THE EARLY YEARS